 Track Password Statistics

 PPWP Pro provides an easy-to-use interface allowing users to track password usage.
-By integrating with PDA Statistics extension, you can track not only password usage for individual pages but also sitewide password protection.
-You will know who has used your password and when they access your protected content, including username, IP address, and browser info.
+By using the Statistics extension, you can track password usage of not only individual pages but also the entire site.
+You will know who has used your password, including their username, IP address, browser info, and when they access your protected content.